 Learn more about application scopes and permissions here.

 More information about error handling can be found here API Error Types.

 Feel free to make your changes to the forked collection, and then hover over the collection top node and select "Create pull request".
 The Criteo API team will review the change and merge the change wherever it makes sense.

-If you keep getting "code authorization-token-invalid" response when issuing a request to Criteo server the most likely reason is incorrect client_id/client_secret or uninitialized environment.
+If you keep getting "code authorization-token-invalid" response when issuing a request to Criteo server, the most likely reason is incorrect client_id/client_secret or an uninitialized environment.

 The Postman community forum can be used for generic Postman usage questions.

-If you have a question or a bug report which is specific to Criteo API, use the discussion portal.
+If you have a question or a bug report which is specific to Criteo API, get in touch with your Criteo contact.

 Updated about 2 months ago